 How Much Do Marketing Managers Make?

-The average national salary for marketing managers is $88,000.
+Marketing managers earn a median salary of $83,500.
 Finding a qualified candidate with more than 10 years of experience can be difficult, which makes the market very competitive.
 Depending on the city and industry, a marketing manager could make significantly more than average.
-For instance, the expected annual salary for a marketing manager in New York City is $104,000, and $95,000 in Los Angeles.
 Larger companies will be more likely to offer higher salaries and assign additional responsibilities.

 Job outlook for marketing managers

-In the next 10 years, the United States Bureau of Labor Statistics projects a faster than average growth rate of 9 percent for marketing managers.
-This will translate to an additional 19,700 jobs in the marketing industry during that timeframe.
+In the next 10 years, the United States Bureau of Labor Statistics projects a faster than average growth rate for marketing managers.
+This will translate to an additional 19,700 jobs in the marketing industry during that time frame.
 This strong growth rate indicates the health of the marketing industry, particularly for candidates who understand the latest digital trends.

 Many marketing coordinators and specialists are promoted to the marketing manager level after several years in the field.
 Marketing managers who go above and beyond have the potential to be promoted to Chief Marketing Officer (CMO) or Vice President (VP) of Marketing.
 These senior positions focus on the big picture and overall company marketing strategy, instead of the daily involvement managing different channels.

 In order to succeed as a CMO or VP of marketing, managers should familiarize themselves with other aspects of the business.
 Marketing has an effect on production and operations, so understanding how the company functions will make managers more qualified to make strategic decisions.